JuliaControl/ControlSystems.jl/README.md

 # Plot the step response of the controllers
 stepplot(CLs);
 # Add legend.
-This is specific to PyPlot back-end, see documentation for more info.
+This is specific to the PyPlot back-end, see documentation for more info.
 PyPlot.legend(["Kp = 1", "Kp = 5", "Kp = 15"]);
 ```